jolars/moloch/docs/index.md

 ## Color Customization

-The included [moloch]{.sans-serif} color theme is used by default, but its colors can be easily changed to suit your tastes.
+The included Moloch color theme is used by default, but its colors can be easily changed to suit your tastes.
 All of the theme's styles are defined in terms of three beamer colors:

 - `normal text` (dark fg, light bg)
 - `alerted text` (colored fg, should be visible against dark or light)